 Your business must have a publicly-available website, and the domain name must be associated with your organization.
 In other words, you'll need a website hosted outside of MINDBODY where clients can go to find your business.

 Let's use Costa Wellness—a website we've created to demonstrate our branded web tools widgets—as an example.
-Costa Wellness has both a MINDBODY site and a website hosted on Weebly:
+Costa Wellness has both a MINDBODY site and their website.:

 When applying for a Developer account, we'd use the business website address at http://www.costawellness.com/ on our application.